 France’s annual hydro-electric generation is some 70 TWh, just over half of Norway’s.
 A fifth of installed production is to be put out to tender by 2020.
 And an even greater share between 2020 and 2030.

 Over the years, the majority of hydro-electric generation in France has been in the hands of the state-owned French energy giant, EDF.
 In recent years, the market has gradually opened up to new actors, from France and abroad.
-When it comes to the renewal of hydropower licences, all the historically dominant actors have now lost their preferential rights, and the French energy market is facing huge changes.
+When it comes to the renewal of hydropower licences, all the historically dominant actors have now lost their preferential rights, and the French government will open the hydro power concessions to all energy companies and launch a call for tender procedure in the coming months.

 More renewable and flexible